 And both of these things are pretty hard to keep up with – they are uncomfortable.
 That’s why most people who start losing weight, relapse after a few weeks or months.

-If you want to build self-discipline that helps you push through weight loss or any other goal achievement process, you need to practice being OK with discomfort.
+So how to build self-discipline that helps you push through weight loss or any other goal achievement process?
+By practicing being OK with discomfort.

 “Okay, but how do you do that?”